 Physical Skill the Clamshell Exercise Improves

-Also, inadequate stabilization of the hips may be the underlying cause behind a lot of running injuries.
+Also, inadequate stabilization of the hips may be the underlying cause behind many running injuries.
 Therefore, clamshell exercise and other hip-strengthening exercises help to create a balance.
 This balance is vital for the pelvic floor, thighs, and hips.
 In addition, the activity feels great on tight hips.

 Incorrect Ways to Perform the Clamshell Exercise

 It is pretty usual to do clamshell exercises in an incorrect form.
-To strengthen the hips, you need to follow the right directions to gain the best benefits from this exercise.
+You must follow the right directions to gain the best benefits from this exercise to strengthen the hips.
 Avoid the following things when you are performing this exercise.

-- Don’t roll your back–When your hip is moving, avoid rolling your back or trunk.
+- Don’t roll your back–Avoid rolling your back or trunk when your hip is moving.
 Doing this can cause an injury to your core.
 Also, you might feel the tension in your body as you try to do both.

-- Don’t separate the ankles–Don’t separate the ankles when you are performing the exercise.
-It is best essential to keep them touching so that you are rightly exerting force on your hips.
+- Don’t separate the ankles–Don’t separate the ankles when performing the exercise.
+It is best to keep them touching so that you rightly exert force on your hips.

 - Don’t hold your breath–Be sure not to hold your breath as you perform this exercise.
 It is essential, as doing so will land you in hyperventilation at the end of the training.
-Instead, use an ample supply of air to breathe as you perform this exercise.
+Instead, use an ample air supply for breathing as you perform this exercise.